Building Your Own Swab/Swipe/Wand

 To Check For Dust

 To make a test image, you can use about any lens you want but an non-wide angle lens works better then a wide angle just because of the normal falloff found in most wide angle lenses.
 You want as much of an even exposure as possible from corner to center.
 The second consideration is minimum aperture opening; we suggest a lens that will stop down to f/22 or greater.
-We have found that a great subject to shoot for the test, is your monitor.
-Seeing that you already have to use a computer to view your test, there is no need to go elsewhere to make the test.
-You already have a willing and qualified subject right in front of you, why not use it.
-Prepare your monitor for shooting the test: To Check For Dust
+To Check For Dust

 - Create a new image in Photoshop